fabiolnh/ddd/README.md

 - The domain has to be distributed the complexity in different domain objects

+#### Transaction Script VS Domain Model

+- Transaction Script: Accumullate too much responsability.
+In it, you only have behavior.
+(You separate the caracteristics of the object from the behavior of the object).
+Uou use a Oriented Language as a Procedure Language.
+  * Ex: Service
+  * OBS: It is not a problem.
+It is only a form of how you express your design.
+- Domain Model: You put the express everything with objects (behavior and caracteristics).
+Espressing business rules more complexity.
+A Object that incorporate Behaviors and Caracteristics, expressing business rules more complex, allowing efficient distribution.
+  * Ex: Use Case (orchestration of the domain) with a Domain Object (Ex: Domain Service)

 #### Tactical Modeling and Patterns

 - Get the business rule and distribute it with these separation: